Ulrich25-max/GitHubExercise/README.md

 # GitHubExercise
-This a repository for class for homework 13 in IT246
+This a repository for homework 13 in IT246